Menu

 Should I Get KOHO Credit Building Service?

 You should consider the KOHO Credit Building tools if you’re looking for a way to establish or boost your credit.
-If you’re worried about committing to a longer-term credit building program, like Borrowell, KOHO’s credit builder tool six-month program might be the right fit.
-However, you have the freedom to cancel out of both programs at any time with no penalty fees.
+If you’re worried about committing to a longer-term credit building program, like the Borrowell Credit Builder loan, KOHO’s credit builder tool, which offers a month-to-month subscription program, might be the right fit.
+However, you have the freedom to cancel out of both the KOHO and Borrowell programs at any time with no penalty fees.

 Summary

 KOHO Credit Building offers a few credit-building options with its Line of Credit and Flexible Credit Building tool.
-If you’ve been invited into the Flexible Credit Building program, you can also choose to supercharge your credit building journey using both tools at the same time.
+You can also choose to supercharge your credit building journey by using both tools at the same time.

 Credit Builder